Research Highlights

 Low-frequency wind speed variations and their impact on wind farm performance

 This study examines how slow atmospheric wind-speed variations affect wind-farm power production and farm-scale performance variability.
-Forthcoming - a DOI will be added once formally published; see the publications page for the current record.

 Wind-farm turbulence and wake physics